 At the family compound, Mamu Tshinyama came grinning out of the square mud hut.
 She was only 37, but the average life span here is 47.
-A life of working in the fields, mothering six children and losing three, had left her looking twice her age.
+A life of working in the fields, mothering six children and losing three had left her looking twice her age.

-She accepted my traditional gift of cloth, took my face in her hands and said, "You don't look a day older."
+She accepted my traditional gift of cloth, took my face in her hands and said, "You don't look a day older than when you left here."